mohamedhamdiabdelatief/analyzing_the_road_traffic_data/README.md

 # analyzing_the_road_traffic_data
-## Building ETL Pipeline using Airflow & Kafka
+## Building ETL Pipeline using Apache Kafka
     collect data available in different formats and consolidate it into a single file.

         Download Kafka: